Julien-Verdun/Web-Development-Projects/README.md

 ### Description of the game

-The folder **Taquin** includes the differents files (HTML, CSS and Javacript) which allow you to play the game.
+The folder **Taquin** includes the differents files (HTML, CSS and Javacript) which allow you to play the game :
+- taquin.css
+- taquin.html
+- taquin.js.

 The goal is for the player to sort the square by ascening order (defined by their number).
 The player can click on the square he wants to move or he can simply use the keys Z, Q, S and D to move the squares (respectively top, left, down and right).